hofstadter-io/hof-docs/content/first-example/simple-server/schema.md

 ### Routes and Handlers

 Routes are a main focal point of REST servers.
 When we generate the code, we will need handlers for each.
+Here is the schema for a Route that will have a handler generated.

 {{<codePane title="schema/server.cue" file="code/first-example/simple-server/content/schema/routes.html">}}